 In terms of motor strength, I have confidence in the quality of the electronics and motor mechanisms.
 I could sit on the table (about 70kg myself) and adjust the height of the table, and the motor does make any sort of strained noises, smoothly raising the desk even while I was seated on it.

 The impact collision system (that stops the table in the event that something is preventing the table from moving up and down is a great emergency feature – however, it is not as sensitive as I would have liked.
 The table only stops moving if there is alot of force pushing against the movement of the table.
 So when moving the table up and down, do be careful of any hard objects that may hit the bottom of your table (or the highest object on your table).
 I learned this when I accidentally raised the table too high, such that the headphone stand on my Creative X7 amplifier began to get squashed against a wall mounted shelf.
-Fortunately, the emergency stop feature kicked in to save the day (perhaps in the nick of time).
+Fortunately, the emergency stop feature kicked in to save the day.

 Pro-tip: As such, If you do buy this table, I’d strongly recommend reading the omnidesk manual to custom set the maximum and minimum heights of your desk, so you don’t end up pinching the table (or your stuff on the desk) on anything by accident.
 It’s a 5 minute fix to save you from any potential heart-break.